RightDataUSA

 The Lieutenant Governor race and the one for Attorney General will end up closer than the Sears-Spanberger duel, but Republicans are likely to lose at least one of those two downballot tilts, and quite possibly both.
 There is some chance that they could win both (while still losing for Governor), but that is less likely barring a significant change in fortunes between now and November 4.

 The Virginia state Senate has been in Rat hands since they picked up the two seats they needed in 2019.
 It's been status quo since then, with the Republicans needing one seat to forge a tie and two to take control.
 With the L.G. probably going Democrat in 2025, one seat isn't going to be enough.
 The state Senate map for this decade has been gerrymandered to favor Democrats, and under those conditions the GOP is doing well to merely be down 21-19.
 A similarly gerrymandered state House map also strongly favors Democrats; again, the GOP has done well to even keep it close.
-The forecast for this November is not sunny for Virginia Republicans at the state legislative level, and they are going to need overachieve just a little more if there is any hope of thwarting the agenda of "Governor Spanberger".
+The forecast for this November is not sunny for Virginia Republicans at the state legislative level, and they are going to need to overachieve a little more if there is any hope of thwarting the agenda of "Governor Spanberger".
 Ugh.

 Tags: